knight-dev/GenEpiLAC2025/course_modules_2025/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 <br>

-**How does this compare to the size of a typical S aureus genome (appriximately 2.8Mb).
+**How does this compare to the size of a typical *S aureus* genome (approximately 2.8Mb).
 What percentage of the genome is likely covered?**
 <input type="text" placeholder="Answer" style="width:100%; height: 30px;">

 <br>